kedar2/Oversquashing/README.md

 Code for the synthetic experiments in our paper on oversquashing in GNNs.
 To test the spectral expansion of a graph under RLEF, GRLEF, or SDRF, run the file synthetic.py.
 By default, it will produce a figure for a path of 3 cliques, each with 10 vertices.

 ## Requirements
-The repository uses these packages:
+The repository uses the following packages:

 ```
 numpy